RTXteam/RTX/ISSUE_TEMPLATES/kg2rollout.md

 ##### 5. Final items/clean up:

-- [ ] update SmartAPI registration for ARAX @edeutsch
+- [ ] update SmartAPI registration for KG2 @edeutsch
 - [ ] update the test triples that go in some NCATS repo @finnagin
 - [ ] rename the `config_local.json` on arax.ncats.io to `config_local.json_FROZEN_DO-NOT-EDIT-FURTHER` (any additional edits to the config file should be made directly to the master `configv2.json` on araxconfig.rtx.ai going forward)
 - [ ] turn off the old KG2 version's neo4j instance